sschaeffner/fabXdashboard/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Deploy with Netlify
+* Fork this repo
+* Login to Netlify with Github
+* Create a new site form Git
+* Authorize and install Netlify for Github
+* Select the dashboard repo
+* Setup master/main branch for deployment
+* replace the build command with ```ng build --configuration production ```
+* replace the publish directory with ```dist/fabx-dashboard ```
+* Under the Site settings tab, the site name can be changed
+* The site can be accessed under https://[sitename].netlify.app

+Netlify deployment is done.